-The EMC in cooperation with the Polish Music Council is offering an interactive capacity building workshop for its members at the Sluzew Cultural Centre in Warsaw.
-The aim of this workshop is to investigate best practice models of audience development, participation and experience in the culture and music sector.
+The EMC in cooperation with the Polish Music Council offered an interactive capacity building workshop for its members at the Sluzew Cultural Centre in Warsaw.
+The aim of this workshop was to investigate best practice models of audience development, participation and experience in the culture and music sector.

 The term ‘Audience Development’ has received much attention lately, but has been practiced by cultural operators for a long time: It is a collective term that describes strategic, dynamic and interactive processes that encompass all aspects of promotion, publicity, marketing, public relations, programming, membership, community engagement, communications and educational programmes aimed at making the arts widely accessible and addressing the needs of existing and potential audiences.